 2. Climb Fushimi Inari Shrine

 This is probably the most famous spot to visit in Kyoto.
 This large Shinto shrine is located on Mount Inari and has thousands of iconic orange gates leading your way up and down the mountain.
 Don’t worry, the climb is gradual and easy– I did it in a dress and sandals!
 Get here early or after dark if you want to experience the magic of this place without the crowds.
-It was so hard to describe our experience here that we made a video as well as a post with tons of photos.
-Check them both out and make this a priority on your trip to Kyoto.

 3. Check out the Golden Temple